Syrian army presses offensive in last rebel stronghold of Idlib

-BEIRUT (REUTERS) - Syria's army and its allies pressed further into the country's largest remaining rebel stronghold on Sunday (Jan 7), capturing a town and several villages as they approached a military airport, a pro-Damascus media unit and a war monitor reported.
+BEIRUT • Syria's army and its allies pressed further into the country's largest remaining rebel stronghold yesterday, capturing a town and several villages as they approached a military airport, a pro-Damascus media unit and a war monitor reported.

-Forces loyal to Bashar al-Assad have stepped up the offensive in the southern province of Idlib in recent days, advancing towards the Abu al-Duhur airport, which rebels captured from the president's troops in September 2015.
+Forces loyal to President Bashar al-Assad have stepped up the offensive in the southern province of Idlib in recent days, advancing towards Abu al-Duhur airport, which rebels captured from the President's troops in September 2015.

-The Syrian army and its allies "have gained control over the town of Sinjar", 14km from Abu al-Duhur, and three villages to the west, the media unit run by Assad ally Hezbollah reported.
+The Syrian army and its allies "have gained control over the town of Sinjar", 14km from Abu al-Duhur, and three villages to the west, the media unit run by Assad ally Hizbollah reported.

-Supported by Iran-backed militias and Russian air power, Assad's forces have since late October taken back rebel-held territory in Idlib and the northeastern province of Hama.
+Supported by Iran-backed militias and Russian air power, Mr Assad's forces have since late October taken back rebel-held territory in Idlib and the north-eastern province of Hama.

-The Syrian Observatory for Human Rights said on Sunday the army had taken more than 95 villages in Hama and Idlib since Oct 22, including around 60 in Idlib alone during the past 14 days.
+The Syrian Observatory for Human Rights said yesterday that the army had taken more than 95 villages in Hama and Idlib since Oct 22, including around 60 in Idlib alone during the past 14 days.

 The Syrian army lost Idlib, which borders Turkey, to insurgents when the provincial capital fell in 2015.
 It became the only province fully under opposition control.

-The largest population gathering is in Eastern Idlib, the monitor said, expressing fears from further intensive civilian displacement in the coming few days due to the ongoing fighting.
+The largest population gathering is in eastern Idlib, the monitor said, expressing fears of further intensive civilian displacement in the coming days due to the fighting.

 Tens of thousands of rebels and civilians took refuge in Idlib after abandoning their homes in other parts of western Syria that the government and its foreign allies have retaken.

-The fighting and air strikes have forced more than 60,000 people to leave their homes since Nov 1, according to the UN Office for the Coordination of Humanitarian Affairs (OCHA).
+The fighting and air strikes have forced more than 60,000 people to leave their homes since Nov 1, according to the UN Office for the Coordination of Humanitarian Affairs.

 The United Nations said the civilians newly displaced by the fighting in Idlib were in a dire situation.